Storm Water Best Management Practices for the Removal of Suspended Solids

 Sand Filters

-Sand filters are constructed as multi-chamber structures that are most often installed underground in the Midwest.
+Sand filters are constructed as multi-chamber structures that are most often installed underground.
 Typically, sand filters have two or three chambers; the first chamber being dedicated to settling out large solids, the second chamber serving as a filter to remove the remaining TSS, and when employed, the third chamber as the clean effluent discharge chamber.
 They are extremely effective at removing TSS when designed for site-specific conditions.
 Sand filters are easily incorporated into new system designs and can be quickly retrofitted into existing systems due to their small footprint and subsurface placement.
 They work best when treating runoff from smaller areas.
 Typical percent removal of TSS can be around 83 percent.

 [1] “Frequent Questions,” Water Industry Effluent Guidelines, U.S. Environmental Protection Agency, 17 August 2012.